TurtleEngr/gitproj/doc/user-doc/git-proj-init.md

-    The symlinks are only provided for backward compatability; it would be best to remove those links and modifiy your code and apps to access the file directly from the raw directories.
+    The symlinks are only provided for backward compatability; it would be best to remove those links and modifiy your code and apps to access the files directly from the raw directories.

         Move the files (-m) [y/n]?